stadtmueller/pilitez/README.md

 On almost every major party these systems accompany the music with their light.
 This version uses a Raspberry Pi and an additional circuit that has to be build up either with LED's or with light bulbs in a bigger circuit.

-To start it simply run "sudo ./main" from the "source" folder.
+To start it simply run "sudo ./main" from the "compiled" folder.

 The software contains functions to switch the pins on or off in certain patterns and orders.